 Legal Help after a Multi Car Accident

 If you were hurt in an accident involving more than one car, remember that the insurance companies are not on your side.
 It is a good idea to speak confidentially to an attorney who can help you to better understand what avenue of recovery might be available to you.
 Your options will depend on all of the circumstances.
 Ideally, this conversation should happen before you speak to anyone else’s insurance company or sign any form.
 You need to understand your rights before you can make a decision on how to best move forward after a car accident, especially one involving multiple vehicles.
-Give us a call at 630 250-8813 if you were hurt in a Chicago area multi car accident.
+Give us a call at 630 250-8813 if you were hurt a multi car accident.
 There is no obligation and all information will be kept confidential.
+Our office is located on McLean Blvd in Elgin, IL but we also offer phone consultations and meetings by Zoom.